behnamfani/Semantic-Audience-Matching-API/reports/ReadMe.md

 and performance of this approach were promising, which ultimately led me to choose this method.

 ## Future works
 One future work would be to use different models to get the embeddings as various models may perform differently.
-Furthermore, more analysis on the dataset and especially its tree structure can be done (e.g. narrow the search space again using "segment_description") to check the balance between runtime and performance.
+Furthermore, more analysis on the dataset and especially its tree structure can be done (e.g. narrow the search space again using "segment_description" or check the different levels of the tree separately) to check the balance between runtime and performance.